 To calculate your business conversion rate, divide the number of conversions by your website’s total number of visitors.

-The Nexcess Sales Performance Monitor is one of the best forecasting tools to help performance management.
-You can measure your sales against a predictive model based on your store's historical performance.
+In addition to tools like Glew or Metorik, Nexcess Sales Performance Monitor can help.
+It’s included in all managed WooCommerce plans from Nexcess, and allows you to measure your sales against a predictive model based on your store's historical performance.

 Our intelligence engine will send you alerts on your sales trends, giving you much-needed visibility and allowing you to get back on track if store sales are slowing down.